×

 This learning module, created by the UN, provides an overview of the labor rights held by persons with disabilities.
 It covers the specific provisions of the Convention on the Rights of Persons with Disabilities (CRPD), then details actions that can be taken to promote inclusion and eliminate discrimination based on ability status.
 This teaching tool is intended for governments, NGOs, researchers, universities, and labor organizations, as well as anyone else who may benefit from greater knowledge of labor rights for individuals with disabilities.

 Decent Work for Persons with Disabilities: Promoting Rights in the Global Development Agenda (2015).
-International Labour Organization.
+International Labor Organization.

 This extensive report on the rights of disabled persons, published by the ILO, outlines the history of international legal frameworks protecting and promoting the labor rights of persons with disabilities.
 In addition, the report outlines an agenda for improving the effectiveness of existing protections and the advancement of employment rights and opportunities for persons with disabilities.
 This agenda includes passing more laws guaranteeing equal opportunity for people with disabilities, encouraging employers to hire people with disabilities, and developing national disability strategies.
 These guidelines are helpful for governments, NGOs, and employers.

 Achieving Equal Employment Opportunities for People with Disabilities through Legislation: Guidelines (2014).
-International Labour Organization.
+International Labor Organization.

 These ILO guidelines provide key insights and standards in improving the effectiveness of national laws concerning the training and employment of disabled persons across all work sectors.

 Trade Union Action on Decent Work for Persons with Disabilities.
-International Labour Organization.
+International Labor Organization.

 This ILO report captures and summarizes trade union action on disability from over 50 countries including developed, emerging, and developing economies.
 This report offers a new perspective to trade unions who have not worked in the disability space and provides insights into ways for policymakers and unions to further develop their work.